pellcorp/creality-wiki/docs/cartographer_beta.md

 # Cartographer Beta

-The cartographer team is currently beta testing a new version of the klippy extras to replace scanner.py, I have setup a branch of Simple AF to make it easy to give it a try.
+The cartographer team is currently beta testing a new version of the klippy extra to replace scanner.py, the changes required to use this new software have been merged to main branch, it requires you to use a new probe called `cartographer`, whereas the existing probe `cartotouch` is for the existing software, at some point during the next few months the `cartotouch` support will be deprecated, the process to make this happen won't start until the cartographer3d.com team releases the new software, which is supposed to happen in the next couple of weeks (as of oct 15 2025)

 ## Signup for the Beta